elti0/getting-cleanning-data-project/README.md

 Repository for Getting and Cleaning Data Project

 # Files
-Files need to be extracted and rename it to samsung. working directory should be parent of samsung directory we all files reside

-tidy data will be written in working directory as "tidy_data.txt"
+Files need to be extracted and the directory need to be renamed to samsung. working directory should be parent of samsung directory were all files reside. tidy data will be written in working directory as "tidy_data.txt"